apnadkarni/blt/doc/bgexec.rst

     *Milliseconds* is the number of milliseconds to wait before polling to see if the program has terminated.
 The default is "1000".

-  **-pty**
-    For Unix programs only, this flags indicates to use a pseudo-terminal and runs the program in a session (see **setsid**).
-The advantages are 1) output is not buffered and 2) child processes of the the pipeline and killed when the pipeline is aborted.

   **-session**
-    For Unix programs only, this flags indicates to use a new session (see **setsid**) group is to be created for the pipeline.
-If the pipeline is aborted by setting the **bgexec** status variable, then the child processes of the pipeline will also be signaled.
-You can use this to kill all processes related to pipeline, even if the parent programs do not properly handle signals.
+    For Unix programs only.
+Indicates to create a new session leader (see **setsid**) for the pipeline.
+If you terminate the pipeline by setting the **bgexec** status variable, then all child processes of the pipeline will also be signaled.
+You can use this to kill all processes related to pipeline, even if their parent programs do not properly handle signals.

+  **-tty**
+    For Unix programs only.
+Indicates to connect the pipeline the a pseudo-terminal.
+This is useful for running programs that require their input and/or to be connected to a terminal.
+Also output is not buffered.
+Characters will become immediately available to be displayed.
+This option implies the **-session** option.
+You can kill all processes related to pipeline, even if the parent programs do not properly handle signals.

   **-updatevariable** *varName*
     Deprecated.
 This option is the same as **-lasterrorvariable**.